How the Surveillance State Changes Our Everyday Lives

 While Snowden’s NSA revelations are most associated with the internet, “online surveillance” is a bit of a misnomer.
 The web long ago bled into meatspace.
 A CCTV camera could easily capture your face, then link that up to your Facebook profile, your purchases, your friends.
 You shed data like strands of hair.
 You’re both made up of data and more than the sum of it, like DNA.

 Critics sometimes chide the American anti-surveillance movement for the whiteness and maleness of its public faces.
-While women and people of color have done brilliant, under-recognized work against surveillance, this perception might be no coincidence: White men are the last people in America who thought they had privacy.
+While women and people of colour have done brilliant, under-recognised work against surveillance, this perception might be no coincidence: White men are the last people in America who thought they had privacy.

 “Invasive spying and government surveillance in the name of fighting terrorism is hardly news for Arab and Muslim-American communities,” wrote Anna Lekas Miller in the Guardian last year when Snowden’s leaks went public.
 Since 9/11, the US government has flooded Muslim communities with informants.
 FBI and NYPD plants haunted mosques and bookshops, sometimes trying to pressure innocent men into making plans, or even expressing sentiments, that could get them charged with terrorism.